The science of newborn care

 The Neonatal Update is notable for including contributions from a very wide range of world-leading scientists and clinical researchers, many of whom have no direct involvement in newborn care.
 The aim is to introduce delegates to areas of science they might not necessarily meet in their day to day activities, widen horizons and foster new collaborations.
 The programme provides ample time for lecturers to explain their subject in depth and for discussion, comment and questions.
 Delegates come from around the world and a growing proportion return again and again.

-Hear from last year's delegates
+Hear from recent delegates

 Hear from attendees at the 2019 Neonatal Update as they share their thoughts on the conference.